Bitcoin is a decentralized network built by contributions from thousands of individuals around the world.

 Tulip Trading is a Seychelles-based holding company created by Craig S. Wright.

-Tulip Trading alleges that it lost 111,000 BTC during a hack of Wright’s home computer network.
-Wright, who continues to rely on the discredited narrative that he is Bitcoin’s pseudonymous creator Satoshi Nakamoto, has a history of using litigation to silence his critics in the Bitcoin community.
+Tulip Trading alleged that it lost 111,000 BTC during a hack of Wright’s home computer network.
+Wright, who falsely relied on the discredited narrative that he was Bitcoin’s pseudonymous creator Satoshi Nakamoto, has a history of using litigation to silence his critics in the Bitcoin community.

-In 2021, Wright’s Tulip Trading brought a suit against 12 Bitcoin developers, 2 eCash (formerly Bitcoin BCH/BitcoinABC) developers, a BCH marketer, and a proxy entity for Wright alleging that they have a fiduciary duty to introduce a backdoor into the Bitcoin software to allow him to take control of billions of dollars worth of Bitcoin which he claims to own.
-The lawsuit threatens developers with “equitable compensation or damages” in sums in excess of $4bn to Mr. Wright.
+In 2021, Wright’s Tulip Trading brought a suit against 12 Bitcoin developers, 2 eCash (formerly Bitcoin BCH/BitcoinABC) developers, a BCH marketer, and a proxy entity for Wright alleging that they had a fiduciary duty to introduce a backdoor into the Bitcoin software to allow him to take control of billions of dollars worth of Bitcoin which he claimed to own.
+The lawsuit threatened developers with “equitable compensation or damages” in sums in excess of $4bn to Wright.

-Through this lawsuit, Tulip Trading is seeking to undermine some of the core conceits of Bitcoin, namely that Bitcoin is a fully distributed open source software.
-The implications for Bitcoin developers specifically, and for open source developers generally, are enormous and potentially existential.
+Through this lawsuit, Tulip Trading sought to undermine some of the core conceits of Bitcoin, namely that Bitcoin is a fully distributed open source software.
+The implications for Bitcoin developers specifically, and for open source developers generally, were enormous and potentially existential.

-If Tulip Trading wins its case against the Bitcoin developers, or if the Bitcoin developers fail to mount a strong defense, it could set a dangerous precedent that would make it prohibitively risky for developers to build open source software such as Bitcoin.
+If the Bitcoin developers had failed to mount a strong defense, it could set a dangerous precedent that would make it prohibitively risky for developers to build open source software such as Bitcoin.

 2/5/2020 | Craig Wright allegedly loses access to two wallets (12ib7 and 1FeeX) containing a combined 111,000 BTC following an alleged hack of his home computer network. |